…’cause I wouldn’t be a Romanian otherwise

-We called for someone to help us bring their beds together, so at least they could sleep closer, but then we discovered that there was also a 10-centimeters height difference between the two beds, so it was better before.
+We called for someone to help us bring their beds together, so at least they could sleep closer, but then we discovered that there was also a 10-centimeter height difference between the two beds, so it was better before.
 Of course, no matter how nice and helpful the receptionist was, she wasn’t able to move us or to change something, since it was New Year’s Eve.
 Still, the area was nice, the food was OK and the view was beautiful.
 And, apart from that, we didn’t go anywhere and not have some adventures to tell everyone about, so why would this case be any different?

 For the ones that love winter sports, the slopes are good.
 It’s cheaper and a little bit better than what’s available in Romania, but I’m not exactly sure if the distance makes it worth it.
 Still, if we think about it, the same traffic jams can appear on the way to Valea Prahovei, when coming back from the New Year’s period.

-We have spent the New Year’s night at a live music pub nearby.
+We spent the New Year’s night at a live music pub nearby.
 The services, like everywhere, were so-and-so.
 The food was, obviously, brought from a catering company because the place was a pub and it didn’t have a kitchen.
 This was translated into the fact that all the food was served until 11 PM because they didn’t have any means of keeping it fresh for a large amount of time, especially since I think it was delivered directly on plates.

 Also, the great surprise after midnight was the fact that almost everyone started to smoke inside, and I mean the usual cigarettes, not the electronic ones.
-We tried to complain about it, but even the waiters were smoking, so it was clearly something known in there.
-One of the girls had her blouse burned a little bit, I had to provide a not-so-subtle explanation to another girl which was keeping her cigarette at her hip’s level, near a path which everyone used, and I wasn’t able to limbo to avoid it, and everyone left that place coughing like in the days before the law was applied also in Romania.
+We tried to complain about it, but even the waiters were smoking, so it was clearly something known there.
+One of the girls had her blouse burned a little bit, I had to provide a not-so-subtle explanation to another girl who was keeping her cigarette at her hip’s level, near a path that everyone used, and I wasn’t able to limbo to avoid it, and everyone left that place coughing like in the days before the law was applied also in Romania.
 (Again, clarifications are needed.
 In Romania, you were allowed to smoke inside bars and restaurants until 2016.
 A terrible situation led to this law being introduced and respected, and you can find more information about that sad event here.)
 At least, in this field, I can safely say that we are a little bit higher than they are.

 We came back to Romania on the same day as everyone else, we didn’t invest any other vacation days for this, so we encountered the expected line at the customs office.
-We felt so confident that a friend and I decided to get off the car and walk into a gas station to buy some snacks.
-Meanwhile, of course, all the cars started to move towards the customs office, so we had to run between the cars to be able to reach for the guys and so that we don’t cross the border on foot.
+We felt so confident that a friend and I decided to get out of the car and walk into a gas station to buy some snacks.
+Meanwhile, of course, all the cars started to move towards the customs office, so we had to run between the cars to be able to reach the guys and so that we didn’t cross the border on foot.
 That was a chance for our spouses to get rid of us, but they weren’t that lucky this time.

-Well, that’s about it, this is all that I can say about our neighbours from the South.
+Well, that’s about it, this is all that I can say about our neighbors from the South.
 Our conclusion is that it’s not such a huge difference between them and us.
 Maybe, if you live south, it’s easier for you to go there as a tourist.
 I also heard very nice things about Veliko Tarnovo, but I cannot say more than that, since I didn’t try it for myself.

 As far as services go, we encountered pizza with the cheapest and worst type of sausages, but we also found incredibly good food at an Arabian restaurant which was the ultimate place to go if you wanted a shisha.
 It depends on how lucky you are, actually.
 And, considering what I have already written and what I will continue to write, you’ll find out how lucky I am.